RAID Recovery™

 Recovery Tips:

-• Follow the recovery steps diligently - wait until each step executes successfully before proceeding to the next; don’t hurry!
+• Follow the recovery steps diligently to recover RAID data - wait until each step executes successfully before proceeding to the next; don’t hurry!

 • Make sure you select the right drive for the scan; else, the program won't find the file(s) you want to recover.